 Embed in the Accountability Framework a clear, and appropriate definition of accountability as it purports in the framework to highlight the meaning and limitations of accountability in the context of the Centre's operation. postponed as other priorities arose in 2020.
-21 Accountability Framework: Inclusion of well-defined accountability roles and responsibilities as well as mechanisms and tools Include in its Accountability Framework: a.
-Clear depiction of roles and responsibilities of all key stakeholders and key players in its accountability continuum to entrench better the culture of accountability and related dependencies within the core of its operations. b.
-Include the accountability mechanism and tools to effectively facilitate the documentation and monitoring of accountability performance and achieve better transparency.
-On-going.
+21 Accountability Framework: Inclusion of well- defined accountability roles and responsibilities as well as mechanisms and toolsInclude in its Accountability Framework: a.
+Clear depiction of roles and responsibilities of all key stakeholders and key players in its accountability continuum to entrench better the culture of accountability and related dependencies within the core of its operations.b.
+Include the accountability mechanism and tools to effectively facilitate the documentation and monitoring of On-going.
 Due to the pandemic, the discussion of the revised draft Framework was postponed as other priorities arose in 2020.
 22 Asset Management: Enhancement of asset management policy on lost assets, write off and asset disposal Enhance its asset management policy by: a. incorporating the criteria defining various circumstances surrounding asset loss, guidelines for documentation and levels of administrative and fiscal responsibility for every type of circumstance defined as the cause of asset loss; and b. improving its policy on the assessment of impairment, disposal and write-off of supplies, equipment and other assets to align it to its Financial Rule.
+On-going.
 The draft Circular is ready to be issued, however, this can only be done when the related IT tool is also ready.
 Due to the pandemic, other IT priorities were noted and this work was deferred.
-23 a.
-Prepare a travel handbook containing and harmonizing all the Centre's travel circulars, policies, guidelines and procedures for both staff and non-staff to support their information needs and further clarify travel process controls; and Consultations have been completed with staff and a review is underway in order to propose changes to Management.
-However, due to the full travel restrictions in 2020 expected to last well into 2021 and possibly beyond, the development of the tool b.
-Document the classification and has been put on hold due to other l circulars publish authority and sc prio rities. • •
+23 Travel Management: Institution of travel handbook a.
+Prepare a travel handbook containing and harmonizing all the Centre's travel circulars, policies, guidelines and procedures for both staff and non-staff to support their information needs and further clarify travel process controls; and On-going.
+Consultations have been completed with staff and a review is underway in order to propose changes to Management.
+However, due to the full travel restrictions in 2020 expected to last well into 2021 and possibly beyond, the development of the tool